 The kidneys are a pair of vital organs that perform many functions to keep the blood clean and chemically balanced.
 It is easier to maintain healthy kidneys than it is to recover from poor kidney health.

 Only one working kidney is needed, but treatments a person might be receiving will damage both kidneys equally.
 Once a certain level of damage occurs, Dialysis, a weekly treatment to purify the blood might be required.
 A kidney transplant might even be needed.

 Some of the treatments that can damage the kidneys include:

-Gadolinium, MRI contrast agents, are a group of contrast compounds used to improve the visibility of internal body structures for Magnetic Resonance Imaging (MRI).
-The most commonly used compounds for contrast enhancement include a selection of different Gadolinium compounds.
+Gadolinium (GD), MRI contrast agents, are a group of contrast compounds used to improve the visibility of internal body structures for magnetic resonance imaging (MRI).
+The most commonly used compounds for contrast enhancement include a selection of different Gd compounds.